 I do pack 5-10 books for the car by their feet.
 This has been golden, especially after age 2 or so.

 Extra old iPhone with a white noise app

-This helps our babies nap without hearing all the conversation around.
+This helps our babies nap without hearing all the conversation around, and it makes it so that we can all sleep in one room without waking each other up.
 We use a fan at home but an iPhone with a white noise app on it saves a ton of space and works well.

 A drinker cup or bottle for each baby/toddler

 I love not worrying about spills in the car or at other peoples houses.
 These spill proof Munchin cups below are my absolute favorite and all my kids can use them (from around age 1.5 to now almost 5 years).
 The only way they really spill is to throw it with some force onto the ground which briefly lifts the seal.

 When I think of what to pack when traveling with a baby and toddler, a stroller is a must.
 We only take a small stroller when we know there will be lots of walking involved.
 Otherwise, it stays home too.
 I also throw in either the Ergo, or when our babies are only a few months I’ll take our Boba Wrap.

 Related Post: Boba vs Moby: What’s the difference

 - Loads of toys